Liquorice

 levels: [{

-/// UUID of the maker RFQ from which this quote level was sourced
+/// UUID of the maker RFQ that sourced this quote level

 makerRfqId: string,

-/// Name of the maker that provided this quote level
+/// Name of the maker providing this quote level

 maker: string,